saketbairoliya2/salescheduler/README.md

 # salescheduler
-This will be used for scheduling Meetings for users based on availability.
+This will be used for scheduling Meeting for users based on availability.